dbmartin00/mixpanel2split/README.md

 * "lastNumberOfDays" - how many days of MixPanel events should be extracted, counting backwards from today?
 * "connectTimeoutInSeconds" - lengthy delay allowed by default to be friendly to MixPanel backend
 * "readTimeoutInSeconds" - lengthy timeout allowed by default to be friendly to MixPanel backend
-* "mixpanel.project.api.secret" - find it in your project settings; must be API secret
+* "mixpanelProjectApiSecret" - find it in your project settings; must be API secret
-* "split.admin.api.key" - should be the Split server-side SDK key (despite the naming)
+* "splitServerSideApiKey" - Split server-side SDK key
-* "trafficType" - Split event traffic type, often "user" or "anonymous"
 * "environment" - Split environment, often "Prod-Default" or as found in Split UI
-* "key" - will use "distinct_id" as the unique key from MixPanel events by default
+* "eventPrefix" - how will MixPanel properties be prefixed in Split?
+* "includedEvents" - not yet implemented; all events are included
+* "mapping" - events are expected for a key; when key is present and non-empty the event is sent to Split with the paired traffic type.
+Events can match more than one key, but if they don't match any key they are never sent.
 * "batchSize" - how many Split events to send across in a single API request
+* "value" - leave at zero in most cases